thecatrine/thecatrine.github.io/_posts/2021-10-03-glitch-punks.markdown

 But in Solana that's not the case.
 If we want our contract to be aware of the fee we need to pay it during our contract.

-Fortunately we can just get a mutable reference to the balance of an account and update it[^2]:
+Fortunately we can just get a mutable reference to the balance of an account and update it (2):
 ```
 FEE_LAMPORTS = FEE_SOL * 1_000_000_000;
 **source_info.try_borrow_mut_lamports()? -= FEE_LAMPORTS;